smilep/cheque-handler/README.md

 You have to close the software and again open it to see the name of newly created cheque name in Bank drop down list.
 11) WARNING: Don't move the database 'ChequePrintStartdatabase.mdb' file after database has been installed.

-Developed with ❤ (and lot of frustration) by LoJiS System Solutions
+Developed with ❤ (and lot of frustration) by LoJiS System Solutions in 2010